Hockey257/Hockey257.github.io/_posts/2018-03-03-Blocky-Games.md

     <td></td>
   </tr>
   <tr>
-    <td>Next time the class  work on Blocky games I am going to be more positive about doing them and feel more relaxed in where I am compared to the class because lots of people in my class have worked on websites such as this and have more experience.
+    <td>Next time the class  work on Blockly Games I am going to be more positive about doing them and feel more relaxed in where I am compared to the class because lots of people in my class have worked on websites such as this and have more experience.
 But I will always try my best.</td>
     <td></td>
   </tr>
 </table>